 Her fourth album, All Became Golden, is an audiovisual project and the creative vision of Jain and filmaker Natalie Johns.
 It marked the dawn of a more expansive and joyful direction with Jain's songwriting.

-In January 2015, Jain will release To Love, an album of modern chants and meditations.
+In January 2015, Jain released To Love, an album of modern chants and meditations.